Living in the Netherlands

 The acclaimed American author – who lived in Amsterdam for a number of years – tells the story of Amsterdam and its liberal evolution.
 There are highs and lows along the way, weaving a rich tale about the city.

 Look What Came from the Netherlands

 Davis explains to children what makes this country so special — at least to a child; not just tulips and windmills but donuts without holes, wooden shoes and much more.

 Melanie Martin Goes Dutch: The Private Diary of My Almost Bummer Summer with Cecily, Matt the Brat, and Vincent Van Go Go Go.
 New York ten-year-old Melanie Martin, accompanied by her mum, brother and best friend fly to Amsterdam to discover everything from museum to topless beaches, as well as learning about Anne Frank and Van Gogh — fun and educational.

 The House of Windjammer

-Set in the Netherlands' Golden Age, the 17th century, 15-year-old Adam must resurrect his family's sinking ship-building business after the death of his father and survive the rough ride that is the Amsterdam waterfront.
+Set in the Netherlands' Golden Age, the 17th century, this story is about 15-year-old Adam, who must resurrect his family's sinking ship-building business after the death of his father and survive the rough ride that is the Amsterdam waterfront.

 Third Culture Kids: The Experience of Growing Up Among Worlds examines both the psychological challenges and benefits of a child's upbringing without a definable homeland to call their own.
 Issues of identity, adaptability, cross cultural enrichment and more can weigh heavily on a child's development.